Channelsbeginner

 • Dead connection detection.
 When the visitor’s connection drops, the widget can switch the conversation to an alternative channel so you don’t lose them.

 • Conversation resumption.
-A returning visitor’s earlier conversation reappears within a configurable window, so they don’t have to repeat themselves.
+A returning visitor’s earlier conversation reappears within a configurable window when they return in the same browser with the same session token, so they don’t have to repeat themselves.

 One widget or many